cheeriojs/cheerio/Readme.md

 # cheerio

-Tiny, fast, and elegant implementation of core jQuery designed specifically for the server.
+Fast, flexible, and lean implementation of core jQuery designed specifically for the server.

 ## Introduction
 Teach your server HTML.